The Cat Returns poster

 The inciting incident occurs at 9 minutes when Haru impulsively saves a cat from being hit by a truck using her lacrosse stick.
 The cat stands on two legs, thanks her formally, and walks away - disrupting reality..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 18 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Haru passively accepts Prince Lune's marriage proposal, unable to refuse despite her terror.
+This indicates the protagonist's commitment to Haru passively accepts Prince Lune's marriage proposal, unable to refuse despite her terror.
 She doesn't actively choose - she fails to say no, sealing her fate to enter the Cat Kingdom., moving from reaction to action.

 At 37 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Haru realizes she's growing cat ears and a tail - she's literally transforming into a cat.
 The fun is over; if she stays until dawn, she'll become a cat permanently.
 False defeat: the trap is real., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 56 minutes (75% through) represents the emotional nadir.
 Here, Haru nearly loses herself completely, forgetting why she wanted to be human.
 Her sense of self - her identity as Haru - is dying.
-She surrenders to becoming a cat, the death of who she was., illustrates the protagonist at their lowest point.
+She surrenders to becoming a cat, the death of who she was., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 60 minutes initiates the final act resolution at 79% of the runtime.
 Haru declares "I want to go home!
 I want to be myself!" - actively choosing her own identity for the first time.
 She synthesizes the Baron's confidence with her own will, finding her voice., demonstrating the transformation achieved throughout the journey.